qermit/fpga-config-space/vme-wb/README.txt

 *
 * Released according to the GNU GPL, version 2 or any later version *
-* VME-WB bridge for VME
+* VME-WB bridge for VME for Kernel < 3.10

 This kernle module provides methods for using Etherbone over VME.
 It depens on the wishbone and vmebridge modules.
 The first steers the Ethernet communication and